A simply, crumbly yet not too sweet traditional French dessert, raspberry financiers – perfect for a relaxing afternoon tea.

 That’s where the high expectations really lie.

 Financiers are a simple French dessert which are light, not too sweet and perfect with a cup of tea.
+Let me know what you think of these financiers in the comments below!

 - 6.5 Oz butter